tplobo/restore-spaces/README.md

    which slightly increases the delay time of processing each Space.
 To avoid this increase in unnecessary cases, a switch for this is implemented as the `spaces_fixed_after_macOS14_5` global variable.
-It might become obsolete after the `spaces` extension is updated in Hammerspoon to work with Sonoma 14.5.
+It might become obsolete after the `spaces` extension is updated to work with **Sonoma 14.5** in the Hammerspoon repo itself.